postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 1. In the sidebar, select the  **Collections** and click the Collections icon.
     [![new collection icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58493890.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58493890.png)
 2. Enter a name for your collection (and optional description).
-3. Click Create.
+3. Click the Create button.

 #### New button

-1. Click the New button in the header bar.
+1. In the header toolbar, click the **New** button.

 [![new button]()]()